kaylynnsims60/stm-replicationrobertsetal2014/README.md

 - document-term matrices
 - vocabulary files
 - metadata associated with each document
-- original figures and tables
+- original figures and tables used for comparison

 ### Data Limitations